 - Option B–Distributed—12 credits.

 - CURRIC 712 Introduction to Curriculum and Instruction: Research and Resources.
+Students who have a UW–Madison Curriculum & Instruction M.S are exempt from this requirement.

 - 3 research method classes (from 2 different traditions as determined by advisor).